psoloway/puppetlabs-tomcat/README.md

 #####`port`

-*Required unless `connector_ensure` is set to 'false'.* Sets a TCP port to create a server socket on.
+*Required if `connector_ensure` is set to 'true' or 'present'.* Sets a TCP port on which to create a server socket.
 Maps to the [port XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Common_Attributes).
 Valid options: a string.

 #####`protocol`